-In March 2017, the Fund was provided with valuations for both the Stradivarius 1728/29 violin and the Guarneri 1714 violin by Peter Biddulph Ltd. (London); J&A Beare Ltd. (London) and Tarisio Fine instruments and Bows (London and New York).
-These valuations were provided in US dollars.

-The directors of the Trustee made the assessment of the fair value of both instruments on the basis of the information from the three reputable valuers with the guidance of the Australian Chamber Orchestra Pty Ltd. The valuation date was 31 March 2017, this was a Formal Valuation as described by the Information Memorandum.
+In June 2019, the Fund obtained valuations from three reputable valuers for all its musical instruments.
+Peter Biddulph Limited (London); J&A Beare Limited (London) and Tarisio Fine instruments and Bows (London and New York) provided valuations.
+The directors of the Trustee made the assessment of the fair value of the four instruments on the basis of the information provided by these reputable valuers with the guidance of the Australian Chamber Orchestra Pty Limited.
+The valuation date was effective 30 June 2019, this was an Informal Valuation as described by the Information Memorandum.